Kristom123/BlockchainMsgApp/chat-dapp-starter-file-main/README.md

 Sometimes MetaMask is weird, in which you may want to mess around with the network (e.g., replace localhost with 127.0.0.1) or click "Clear activity tab data" in Settings -> Advanced

 <img width="346" alt="Screenshot 2024-04-22 at 1 13 10 PM" src="https://github.com/Kristom123/BlockchainMsgApp/assets/25617730/f38242b9-b7b3-4016-934f-169e916d0994">

+If you are having issues with the `npx hardhat node` command (due to the mnemonic) just copy and paste the secret phrase into the  mnemonic field of the `hardhat.config.js` file (i.e., replace  mnemonic: process.env.SEED_PHRASE, with  mnemonic: "<insert phrase>",

+Just be sure not to push it anywhere.

 # Thank you so much for checking out our repo!